| Dietary Calcium has recently been associated with weight loss. More

 well aware of the vast magnesium deficiencies that exist and are afraid

+that supplemental calcium will compete with magnesium for absorption.
 I will quote from the very prestigious textbook Modern Nutrition

 in Health and Disease (9th Edition, edited by Maurice Shils, James